-Martin Chen (Chinese： 陳文良；pinyin：Chén Wén Liáng；born June 30, 1987) is an Indonesian-Chinese film director and contemporary artist based in Taiwan.
+Martin Chen (Chinese： 陳文良；pinyin：Chén Wén Liáng；born June 30, 1987) is an Indonesian-Chinese film director and artist based in Taiwan.

 Chen was born in Jakarta and the family moved to West Borneo to trade.
 Grew from a wealthy family, parents have a cigarette wholesale business, motorcycle showroom, freight forwarding business and gold mining venture.